-CAPS All-Stars are solidly behind the stock with 96.9% awarding it an "outperform" rating.
-The community at large concurs with the All-Stars with 93.8% giving it a rating of "outperform."
-Fools are keen on Super Micro Computer, though the message boards have been quiet lately with only 76 posts in the past 30 days.
-Super Micro Computer has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.
+CAPS All-Stars are solidly backing the stock, with 96.6% assigning it an outperform rating.
+The community at large concurs with the All-Stars, with 92.7% awarding it a rating of outperform.
+Fools have embraced Super Micro Computer, though the message boards have been quiet lately, with only 77 posts in the past 30 days.
+Even with a robust four out of five stars, Super Micro Computer's CAPS rating falls a little short of the community's upbeat outlook.

-Super Micro Computer's profit has risen year over year by an average of more than twofold.
+Super Micro Computer's profit has risen year over year by an average of 36.8% over the past five quarters.